osadl/OSLOC2JSON/README.md

                          "YOU MUST": "Fulfill License obligations Of AGPL-3.0-only OR AGPL-3.0-or-later" },
                      "Software modification": {

 ```
 #### License compatibility
 While it makes sense to specify the cumulative incompatible licenses, the
 accumulation of compatible or conditionally compatible licenses does not provide
 a meaningful result.
 Instead, all previously compatible licenses must be removed
 from the list if a merged license does not feature this compatibility.
+This was
+already shown in the above example when the GPL-3.0-only license was merged with
+the AGPL-3.0-only license and all compatibilities that were not available in
+both of them were removed.